 Dumas Malone has completed a great work—a work that is, like its subject, truthful, harmonious, balanced, fair, decorous, gentlemanly.
 What a rare thing for an American book in the 20th century, a book by a gentleman about a gentleman.

-This essay is an excerpt from From Union to Empire: Essays in the Jeffersonian Tradition by Clyde N. Wilson which is highly recommended by The Imaginative Conservative.
+This essay is an excerpt republished with permission from From Union to Empire: Essays in the Jeffersonian Tradition by Clyde N. Wilson, which is highly recommended by The Imaginative Conservative.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.